 Have your child lend a hand--quite literally--with this do-together recipe.
 Little ones' hands serve as the cookie cutters for these delicious cinnamon and candy corn holiday treats.

-Watch Blue's Clues every day on Nick Jr.
+Watch Blue's Clues only on Nick Jr.

 Preheat oven to 350°F. Line two cookie sheets with parchment paper.